Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip Measurements

 \subsection{Analog Front-End Characterization}

-In the Timespot1 ASIC, the only method to measure the AFE output is by leveraging the channel TDC.
+In the Timespot1 ASIC, the only method to measure the AFE output is by \st{leveraging} taking advantage of the channel TDC.
 Each AFE channel can be individually pulsed using its charge injection circuit.
 In response to this signal the AFE will produce a digital pulse which is then measured by the TDC.
 Consequently, with a single measurement, it is only possible to measure the TA and ToT of a signal.
 In order to extract more information, the channel can be statistically investigated by repeatedly pulsing the same channel.
-In this way the time resolution for a given condition can be evaluated as the standard deviation of TA measurement set ($\sigma_{\mathrm{AFE+TDC}}$).
-However this contribution accounts for both the AFE and TDC time fluctuations.
-The AFE component $\sigma_{\mathrm{AFE}}$ can be evaluated by removing the previously measured TDC contribution $\sigma_{\mathrm{TDC}}$.
+In this way the \cor{time resolution}{output signal jitter} for a given condition can be evaluated as the standard deviation of TA measurement set ($\sigma_{\mathrm{AFE+TDC}}$). \st{However this contribution accounts for both the AFE and TDC time fluctuations.} The AFE component $\sigma_{\mathrm{AFE}}$ can be evaluated by removing the previously measured TDC contribution $\sigma_{\mathrm{TDC}}$.
 This can be computed under the hypotheses that the two sources of variation are independent using:

 Contrary what is natural to expect, values of $\sigma_{\mathrm{AFE+TDC}}$ smaller then $\sigma_{\mathrm{TDC}}$ can be measured.
-This case can be explained as an effect of a too small statistic: the measurement sets were too small to distinguish this difference.
+This case can be explained as an effect of a too small statistics: \cor{the measurement sets were too small to distinguish this difference.}{ given the small difference to be measured in these specific cases, a larger statistical set is required to distinguish it compared to the cases with a larger $\sigma_{\mathrm{AFE}}$.}

+\rnote{In terms of the analog power consumption, the system can be finely configured by setting the bias currents on a per-block basis.
+The values of the configuration steps have been verified by directly measuring the analog current intake using a source meter directly connected to the analog power net.
+This measurement are inline with what expected in simulation.
+The following measurements were performed with a power consumption of \SI{13}{\micro\watt} per channel.
+This value includes the static power consumption of all the analog circuits in the pixel and the periphery, averaged for the number of pixels.}